Patient and family engagement at St. Michael’s

 Click on the title bars below to expand them for more information.

-St Michael’s is committed to our PFAs reflecting the diversity of the communities we serve.
-As such, we encourage applications from persons with disabilities, racialized persons, First Nations, Inuit and Métis people, people of all sexual orientations and gender identities, and others who may contribute to the diversity of our patient/client population.
+Our PFPs are individuals who have been a patient or a family member of a patient at St. Michael’s and are interested and willing to partner with other PFPs, hospital staff, physicians, volunteers and students to advance our culture of patient and family partnered care.
+We are committed to working with a diverse group of PFPs who reflect the diversity of the communities we serve.
+As such, we encourage applications to become a PFP from persons with disabilities, racialized persons, First Nations, Inuit and Metis people, individuals of all sexual orientation and gender identities and others who may contribute to the diversity of our patient population.

 Understanding the criteria to become a PFP is key to ensuring a strong partnership.
 Please take a moment to review the requirements:

 Required experience: PFPs must have experience at St. Michael's as a patient or caregiver/family member of a patient within the past three years.